The Golden Sheep

 The Golden Sheep (金のひつじ, Kin no Hitsuji) is a Japanese manga series written and illustrated by Kaori Ozaki.
 It was serialized in Kodansha's Monthly Afternoon from September 2017 to February 2019, with its chapters collected in three tankōbon volumes.
 It was licensed in North America for English release by Vertical.

 Publication

 The Golden Sheep is written and illustrated by Kaori Ozaki.
 The series ran in Kodansha's Monthly Afternoon from September 25, 2017, to February 25, 2019.
 Kodansha collected its chapters in three tankōbon volumes, released from March 23, 2018, to April 23, 2019.

 In North America, Vertical licensed the series for English release in 2018.
 The three volumes were released from September 24, 2019, to March 10, 2020.

-Volume list
+Volumes

 Reception

 The Golden Sheep was one of twelve manga series to make the 2021 Young Adult Library Services Association's top 126 graphic novels for teenagers list.